Maynard Pirsig: Events of interest

-While Dean of the University of Minnesota Law School, Pirsig publicly urged the university to expel fraternities and sororities that had racial "bias clauses" in their charters or constitutions, 1957.

 Pirsig helped draft a bill to revise the Minnesota State Criminal Code.
 Although some officials believed that it was too lenient and hampered law enforcement, it was passed in 1965.

 Personal life

 Following a courtship of several years, he married Harriet Sjobeck June 1, 1926.
 They raised three children, Robert, Jean and Wanda.

+Pirsig's will contained a gift to University of Minnesota Law School, to teach his Judicial Administration course again.
+It was revived and taught again c.
+2001–04.

 Minneapolis home, 1932–1995.
 Here.
 Maynard and Harriet Sjobeck Pirsig lived and raised their three children, Robert, Jean, and Wanda.